raf-lavaleta/InfView/README.md

 ## 5.1.
 User manual

 The user has the ability to read the instructions to be accessed from the program at any time.
 The guide provides a detailed overview of the options that are explained step-by-step.
 The manual was created to explain the general purpose of the tool, while online help is recommended for specific use.

-## 5.2.
-Online help

-Online help is intended for users who did not help the instruction or use the tool for a specific case.
-The user has the ability to ask at any time the question whose answer is received within 24 hours.
-The question is asked by filling in the [form](https://www.lazarjelic.com/ecloga/projects/software_admin/help.php).